 Related Post: 5 Personal Growth Books To Inspire You

 8. Give a Gift, or Send an Appreciation/Thank You

-This looks like being there for someone else on purpose.
+This is simply being there for someone else on purpose.
 Can I leave a note under my kids’ pillow?
 Can I text “I love you” to my husband, or bring a friend a treat?

-I can always do something small for others, but I need a constant reminder.
+I can always do something small for others, but I need a constant reminder to get me moving.

 What would you do for this?